yunpengn/HackFu2018/challenges/08/README.md

 The pirates look to you expectantly.

----
+## Challenge

-Challenge: Find the messages hidden in the audio.
+Find the messages hidden in the audio.